frontity/docs/docs/learning-frontity/state.md

       },
       ...
     },
-    // `html2react.processors` come from the @frontity/html2react package.
+    // `html2react.processors` comes from the @frontity/html2react package.
     processorsCount: ({ state, libraries }) => {
       return libraries.html2react.processors.length;
     };
   }
 }
 ```

-And then consumed like this: `state.share.totalCountByRoute("/my-first-post")`, so you should be able to create **derived state** pretty much for anything.

 These **derived state functions** are stripped out from the initial state we send to the client but don't worry, they are reinstantiated later in the client by Frontity to ensure everything is back to normal :\)